XiangkunYe/EC601_Tweepy/README.md

 # EC601_Tweepy

-Hello!
+##Hello!
 I'm Xiangkun Ye and I write this tweepy project for EC601 Miniproject1.

-As you can see, there're three files in the repository.

-You can use get_tweet_pic.py directly and input the id of that guy you want to download picture from.
-Or use it as API, import it and use the get_tweet_pic fiction.

-For pic2mp4.py, it could be use to invert jpg to mp4.

-About GoogleVision.py, you can use it to analyze all jpg in your current working directory, or use it as API.
-Be care that you may need to use

-export GOOGLE_APPLICATION_CREDENTIALS="/Users/yxk/Documents/Python/601/GoogleVisionKey.json"
+##You can use main.py to finish the whole download-analysis-convert process just by inputing the id and tweet number.

+##But remember to:
-first, change it into your own directory.
+  install tweepy, ffmpeg and PIL change the consumer_key, consumer_secret, access_key, access_secret, GOOGLE_APPLICATION_CREDENTIALS into your own

+##If you use it as a normal .py file, it will run automatically, if you want to use it as API, there're three functions:
+  get_tweet_pic, analypic, pic2mp4

-Have fun with them!
-If you find any bug, please tell me, if you are professor or TA, please give me a good grade!
+##Heve fun with them!
+If there's any bug, please tell me, if you're professor or TA, please give me a good grade!

-(Please forgive me if I didn't make it perfect since I'm working really hard preparing for my Facebook interview.)

-(But I also believe them will work well in most cases!)